judering/judering.github.io/index.md

  - SAY - 40 minute piece for 4 voices and electronics and based on a text by Michael Gallen.
 I have plans to finish and produce this by the end of 2017.
  - The Birthstar - Choir piece on a text by Laura Hyland.
 Ready to workshop and perform with a willing choir.
 Please contact me for more information.
  - Ave Maria - three-part choral piece written on a self-imposed residency in Rosslare.
 To be recorded this Winter by Silver Kites.
- - Mirror Moth - piano piece.
+ - Dusting the Moth - piano piece.
 Almost complete.

 # RECENT AND UPCOMING PERFORMANCES